magento/architecture/design-documents/module-split.md

     For dealing with namespaces, there are the following options.

-    1. Introduce new namespaces and preserve old ones for backwards compatibility.
+    1. Change, introduce new namespaces and preserve old ones for backwards compatibility.
 Fix namespaces in the modules.
 Old module Catalog will contain classes under old namespace, marked with @deprecated annotation, that extend classes with new namespaces and di configuration for backwards compatibility.
 Then in the future minor release these classes will and di configuration will be removed.
         Pros
         * We going to have correct namespaces after module split, for instance \Magento\CatalogAdminUi\Block\…
         * Allows transition period